 Foreign securities are primarily denominated in foreign currencies.
+However, the Fund generally invests in foreign securities denominated in U.S. dollars.
 Along with the risks normally associated with domestic securities of the same type, foreign securities are subject to currency risks and risks of foreign investing.
 Trading in certain foreign markets is also subject to liquidity risks.